Four Year Career Planning Guide

 Read or Watch:

-- Find an internship – you can review postings on Aug Post to start your search.
+- Find an internship – you can search for postings on Handshake to start your search.

 - Focus on honing your writing, public speaking, teamwork, critical thinking, analytical and specific technological skill by reading about best practices.